 Note the key points:

-- Find out a niche which you love most
+- Find out a niche that you love most.

 4. Mentioning price in the posts

 Amazon is one of the largest and dynamic online retailer stores in the world.
 Price of the various products can be changed at any moment since a countless number of merchants sell their products through this channel.

 However, mentioning price in your promotions can be a real mess.
 And, it’s nefarious to forget that Amazon detests misleading information.

 It’s best not to write the price but yes, there are a few solutions if you’d like to do that.
 You can use plugins that sync with Amazon directly so every time the price is updated on Amazon it will be the same on your site.